tobia80/zio-entity/README.md

 The library will distribute the request in the cluster and serialize commands using either Scodec or Protobuf.

-The optional annotation `@MethodId` can be used to maintain schema compatibility if method is renamed.
+The optional annotation `@Id` can be used to maintain schema compatibility if method is renamed.
 The id used will be the unique number set in the annotation.

 ### ZIO Stream CQRS